sergicontre/nodejs-azure-blob/README.md

 Steps to run the PoC:

 1 - npm install

-2 - edit and config parameters in app.js
+2 - edit and set parameters in app.js

-	- AZURE_STORAGE_ACCOUNT
-	- AZURE_STORAGE_ACCESS_KEY
-	- filepath
-	- resource_name
-	- container
-2 - node app.js
+3 - node app.js